Walking Safaris

 Moving slowly through the African wilderness, pausing to examine a set of fresh tracks left in the reddish soil, it’s here that we truly connect with those who came before us hundreds of generations ago.

-Africa is known as the birth of civilisation – the place where it all began.
-Humans have been wandering these lands for over six million years, and today, even with our modern technology and transportation, there’s still nothing quite like strapping a bag to your back and setting off on foot in the search of adventure.
+Africa is known as the birth of civilization – the place where it all began.
+Humans have been wandering these lands for over six million years, and today, even with our modern technology and transportation, there’s still nothing quite like strapping a bag to your back and setting off on foot in search of adventure.

-Walking safaris are possible at the majority of our selected destinations, lodges, or camps and provide a unique form of safari quite unlike anything else on offer.
-We are proud to provide some of the best walking safaris in Africa, so whether you’re looking at South Africa, Namibia, Tanzania, or Zimbabwe – to name just a few – there is no better way to see these spectacular landscapes and the wild animals that inhabit them than on a walking safari.
+We are proud to provide some of the best walking safaris in Africa, offering you a unique walking safari Africa experience unlike any other.
+So whether you’re looking at South Africa, Namibia, Tanzania, or Zimbabwe – to name just a few – there is no better way to see these spectacular landscapes and the wild animals that inhabit them than on a walking safari.

 It is our philosophy, of course, to respect the right of way of wild animals and to maintain safe distances at all times.
 All our walking guides require a higher level of qualification, one with a special emphasis on animal interactions, safety awareness, and a greater appreciation of behaviour.

-Any kind of walking is not only excellent for the body and the mind but moving at a sedate pace through any landscape allows us to connect with it in a way that is impossible with faster modes of transportation.
-If you really want to throw yourself into the deep end and really feel Africa’s famed red earth under your feet, you need to experience a walking safari at some point.
+If you really want to throw yourself into the deep end and feel Africa’s famed ‘red earth’ under your feet, you need to experience a walking safari at some point.
 It’s quite unlike any other experience we offer, but in many ways, it is the simplest and purest way of seeing Africa.

-While we’d love to say that all fitness levels can be accommodated, it’s important to be clear, both to yourself and with us, about how far and how willing you are to walk.
-Many of our walking safaris pass through wilderness zones that are far from civilisation and while most lodges provide vehicles that can be used in emergencies, ideally they aren’t used because somebody doesn’t want to complete a walking safari.
+Many of our walking safaris pass through wilderness zones that are far from civilization and while most lodges provide vehicles that can be used in emergencies, ideally they aren’t used because somebody doesn’t want to complete a walking safari.

 To put it plainly, if you struggle to walk a mile or two back in your home country, you might want to think carefully about whether a walking safari is for you.
 But we don’t want anybody to feel like they can’t participate in the activities we offer, so even if it’s just a slow-paced mile to give you a sense of what walking in Africa is really like, we’ll do everything we can to make it happen.